sebsauvage/Shaarli/README.md

 * Enlarge description height while adding/editing a link.

 Note:
-* You can retrieve the deleted buttons or get the old order back by simply restoring the original `tpl/page.header.html` file.
-You can found it in `tpl/page.header.html.bak`.
+* You can retrieve the original menu by simply restoring the original `tpl/page.header.html` file (in `tpl/page.header.html.bak`).